krish25-a/HospitalAppointmentManagementSystem/README.md

 - Frontend technologies: **HTML, CSS, JavaScript**, and **Bootstrap** for responsive and modern UI/UX.
 - **C# (OOP)** for backend logic and application structure.

-This project was initially developed as part of a course by **Bhrugen Patel**, and I have since expanded and customized it further.
-His guidance was instrumental in shaping this project.

 How to run:

 • Download and extract the project ZIP from GitHub.

 • Open the solution (.sln) in Visual Studio.